You are at - Jotaro's Blog / AhPek Biker / Cycling Taiwan 2017 / D17&18 | Go To D1&2/D3/D4/D5/D6/D7/D8/D9/D10/D11/D12/D13/D14/D15/D16/D19/D20/D21&22

 After Lushui, I headed back while my buddies continued onwards to Tianxang.
 Here's a map that shows interesting places in Tianxang.

-Our dinner at H which we had pre-ordered in the morning.
+Our dinner at Hung Ying Hotel, which we had pre-ordered in the morning.
 Nice rice sets with pan-fried fish coming in pretty bowls, a beef rice set and noodles with Jiaozi) (餃子, Gyoza).

 Embiyax Su Hug